hchiam/web-dev-bootcamp/README.md

 ## RESTful Routes Notes

+(Especially good demo for this is the [RESTfulBlogApp](https://github.com/hchiam/web-dev-bootcamp/tree/master/demo/RESTfulBlogApp) demo.)

 **Key words for me:** GET, POST, PUT, DELETE **=** show, new/create, edit/update, destroy **=** R, C, U, D.

+You could technically do everything with `POST` requests, but these extra verbs help make things more meaningful.

 **RESTful conventions:**